- Foundations are legally independent organizations that pursue a purpose defined by the founder.

 2. A foundation charter that regulates the purpose, assets and organization

-3. Sufficient foundation assets to permanently fulfill its purpose
+3. Sufficient foundation assets to permanently fulfill the purpose

 Organization and administration:

-2. the board of trustees or foundation council: An optional body that advises and monitors the board of directors.
+2. the Board of Trustees or the Foundation Council: an optional body that advises and monitors the Executive Board.

 Asset management and fulfillment of purpose: